-(c) Our equity investee PNGTS has \$22 million of senior secured notes payment due in 2016, of which the Partnership's share is approximately \$11 million.
-While PNGTS debt repayments are not funded with cash calls to its owners, PNGTS has historically funded its scheduled debt repayments and other cash needs such as tax payments, by adjusting its available cash for distribution, which effectively reduces the net cash that we will receive as distributions from PNGTS.
-Accordingly, this amount is net of our 49.9 percent share of the total debt repayment of PNGTS amounting to approximately \$5.5 million during the quarter, resulting in a net distribution decrease of approximately \$3 million.
+Our equity investee PNGTS has \$22 million of senior secured notes payment due in 2016, of which the Partnership's share is approximately \$11 million.
+While PNGTS debt repayments are not funded with cash calls to its owners, PNGTS has historically funded its scheduled debt repayments and other cash needs such as tax payments, by adjusting its available cash for distribution, which effectively reduces the net cash that we actually

-(d) Distributions to non-controlling interests represent our respective share of quarterly distributable cash during the current reporting period not owned by us.

-(e) The Partnership's maintenance capital expenditures include cash expenditures made to maintain, over the long term, our assets' operating capacity, system integrity and reliability.
-Accordingly, this amount represents the Partnership's and its consolidated subsidiaries maintenance capital expenditures and does not include the Partnership's share of maintenance capital expenditures on our equity investments.
+- receive as distributions from PNGTS.
+Accordingly, these amounts represent our 49.9 percent share of distributions from PNGTS' available cash before our proportionate share of the total debt repayment of PNGTS. - (d) Distributions to non-controlling interests represents the respective share of our consolidated entities' quarterly distributable cash not owned by us during the current reporting period. - (e) The Partnership's maintenance capital expenditures include cash expenditures made to maintain, over the long term, our assets' operating capacity, system integrity and reliability.
+Accordingly, this amount represents the Partnership's and its consolidated subsidiaries' maintenance capital expenditures and does not include the Partnership's share of maintenance capital expenditures on our equity investments.
 Such amounts are reflected in "Distributions from equity investments" as those amounts are withheld by those entities from their quarterly distributable cash.